 Read Review ||BET NOW||New customers only.
 Min deposit £10 (UK Credit/Debit cards only).
 Max bonus amount is £100.
 Deposit and bonus amount must be wagered 10 times (min odds Evens) prior to bonus funds and associated winnings becoming withdrawable.
 Winnings accumulated from ‘real money’ bets may be withdrawn at any time.
 Bonus is valid for sports betting only.|

 Britain’s Got Talent betting has grown alongside the popularity of the show, as people watch their favourite contestants compete to make it to the final.
 Similar to betting on other reality TV shows, like The Great British Bake Off and X Factor, betting on your favourite performers to win adds an even greater element of excitement to watching the show.
 So how do you put a bet on Britain's Got Talent, you may ask?

-Betting on Britain's Got Talent is available at all the specials bookmakers before the start of the first live show.
+Betting on Britain's Got Talent, like most specials betting, tends to happen before the start of the first live show.
 You can check out the Britain's Got Talent odds and put your bet on in a variety of ways:

 When analysing Britain’s Got Talent betting odds there are certain factors that should influence your final selection.
 It is important to note, that Britain's Got Talent betting markets are influenced by the public’s perceptions of each of the contestants.
 And so, it is wise to take on board the public’s reactions to the performances each week.

 The performances that receive the best responses from the public will be perceived as being more likely to win and therefore have shorter, or smaller odds.
 If performances don’t receive a lot of feedback, or even negative feedback, they will move down the betting list, gaining longer, or bigger odds, as they are seen as being less likely to win.